GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 {% Aside %} `.well-known` URLs are special URLs.
 They make it easy for software tools and servers to discover commonly-needed information or resources for a site—for example, on what page a user can [change their password](/change-password-url/).
-Here, `.well-known` is only used so that the browser recognizes this as a special conversion request.
+Here, `.well-known` is only used so that the browser recognizes this as a special request.
 This request is actually cancelled internally by the browser. {% endAside %}

 The browser receives this request.
-Upon detecting `.well-known/register-conversion`, the browser:
+Upon detecting `/.well-known/attribution-reporting/trigger-attribution`, the browser:

 - Looks up all ad clicks in storage that match this `attributiondestination` (because it's receiving this conversion on a URL that has been registered as a `attributiondestination` URL when the user